Last updated on November 22nd, 2023.

 If you want the ultimate in traction you should consider the aluminum bars.

 Some fly fishermen love felt soles as they can provide excellent grip on slippery river beds.

-The Facts of the new Patagonia Danner Boots
+Verdict on the Patagonia Danner Boots

 The Patagonia Danner certainly don’t come cheap at a price point of $499 – $549.
 Once you’ll experience their comfort and fit, I am pretty sure you will think they are worth it.
 In previous wading boots I’ve used I had to replace after a few years (I spend about 50 days on the water a year).

 With the Patagonia Danner instead, I can really see them last a lifetime especially considering the fact that the sole can be replaced.
 And already after one year of using them, they feel as if they only get more comfortable over time.